How can I find someone who is being detained?

 In an agency-wide internal policy memo dated January 2012, ICE clarified its policy regarding transfers of detainees, explaining that absent special circumstances detainees with “immediate family” in the area of the detention center should not be transferred to a facility far outside of that area.The memo expressly defines“immediate family” to include: “mothers, fathers, step-parents, foster parents, brothers, sisters, stepbrothers, stepsisters, biological and adopted children, stepchildren, foster children, and spouses, including common-law marriage or civil unions and cohabitating domestic partnerships legally recognized by a state or other governmental entity (e.g. District of Columbia, Puerto Rico, Guam).”

 If you have a spouse or domestic partner who is detained, you may wish to let their deportation officer know of your relationship.
-You may wish to ask the deportation officer to keep this information confidential, as some LGBT people may worry about their safety if they are “outed” in immigration detention.
+You may wish to ask the deportation officer to keep this information confidential, as some LGBTQ people may worry about their safety if they are “outed” in immigration detention.